Category Archives: Twickenham

 Some time in the 1970s I thought that it was time for an updated history and the church meeting agreed to me producing this.
 I had no background in historical research – at the time I was a council building inspector – and my original plan was to do a relatively quick update to Reg’s history.
 But I’d started on a journey which would last a good few years.

 My starting point was with the church archives, such as they were.
-These included copies of leaflets, reports and other items of interest (including a programme for the 1902 Centenary Bazaar) and, most importantly, Church Meeting and Deacons Meeting minute books starting with the re-formation of the church in 1882 after a very testing few years.
+These included copies of leaflets, reports and other items of interest (including a programme for the 1902 Centenary Bazaar) and, most importantly, Church Meeting and Deacons Meeting minute books starting with the re-formation of the church in 1882 following a very testing few years.
 I soon realised I would need to read through these minutes twice: on the first read you get the facts, but because you don’t know what will happen next it’s hard to tell what is or isn’t significant.
 Needless to say, all this reading and note taking took an extended period.

 By now I had a picture of church life from 1882.
 My next step was to visit the United Reformed Church History Society’s library.
 Congregation Yearbooks furnished obituaries of the church’s ministers back to the 1850s and sundry other information.